pattern-left pattern-right

 3. Secure IoT Devices and Machinery: Ensure that all connected devices, including IoT sensors and machinery, have strong security measures in place.
 This includes using secure passwords, encrypting data, and isolating sensitive systems from broader networks.

 4. Employee Training and Awareness: Human error is a common cause of cybersecurity breaches.
+Phishing remains the most common cyber threat facing UK businesses, accounting for 83% of identified attacks in 2022.
+Regular training and clear protocols can significantly reduce the likelihood of successful attacks stemming from these preventable causes.
 Training employees to recognise phishing attempts, use secure passwords, and follow best practices can significantly reduce risk.

 5. Conduct Regular Security Audits: Regularly auditing security systems and practices helps identify and address vulnerabilities before they can be exploited by cybercriminals.